vijithraja-data/Superstore-Sales-Profit-Analysis/Readme.md

     └── Dashboard_2_Product_Customer.png
 ```

-> **Note:** Upload the two dashboard screenshots into an `images` folder in GitHub so the images displayed below work correctly.
+> **Note:** Note: Dashboard screenshots are available in the `04_Screenshots` folder in GitHub so the images displayed below work correctly.

 ---